WebAssembly/spec/md-proto/WebAssembly.md

 > In practice, implementations may precompute the destinations of branches so that they don't literally need to scan in this manner.

-#### Forwarding Validation Type

-To obtain the *forwarding validation type*:
- - Obtain the *forwarding arity*:
-    - If the instruction has an `$arity` immediate, use that.
-    - Otherwise, use the number of values on the stack beyond the control-flow stack top's limit value.
- - If the forwarding arity is greater than 1, validation fails.
- - If the forwarding arity is 1, pop a [validation type] from the type stack and use that.
- - If the forwarding arity is 0, use `void`.
- - If the new length of the type stack differs from the control-flow stack top's limit value, validation fails.

-> Validation fails if there are unused entries left on the stack.
-The [`drop` instruction](#drop) can be used to discard unused values.

-TODO: Explain what the purpose of all this is.

 ### L: Call Instruction Family

 #### Calling